This post may contain affiliate links.

 A few years ago I received a gift card for a massage at a day spa.
 I looked through the different massage options and decided I’d give the Indian head massage a try.

 I left feeling so relaxed – all the tension in my head and neck was completely gone.
-Unfortunately, we can’t all go the day spa for an Indian head massage every time we want a little pampering (I wish!) but the good news is, you can easily learn how to give yourself and Indian head massage.
-Here’s an article that shows you how to give yourself an Indian head massage.
+Unfortunately, I can’t go the day spa for an Indian head massage every time I want a little pampering (I wish!) but the good news is, you can easily learn how to give yourself and Indian head massage.

 2. Take a hot bath